desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 signal.

 The Signaling Name identifies the Child and the Signaling Type.
-It is identical to the Child name (with the final root label removed), prefixed with a label containing the Signaling Type.
+It is identical to the Child name (but with the final root label removed), prefixed with a label containing the Signaling Type.

 # Bootstrapping a DNSSEC Delegation

-When Child zone's CDS/CDNSKEY RRsets are used for setting up initial trust, they need to be authenticated.
+When the Child zone's CDS/CDNSKEY RRsets are used for setting up initial trust, they need to be authenticated.
 This is achieved by co-publishing the Child's CDS/CDNSKEY records as an authenticated signal from the Child DNS Operator.